 Originally published April 2018, updated October 2019.
-These coffee cookies are studded with a ton of chocolate chunks and are made with brewed black coffee and dry ground coffee.
-They will be sure to give you a pick me up any day!
+These coffee chocolate chip cookies are insanely delicious!
+The are made with brewed black coffee and dry ground coffee or espresso powder to give you a pick me up any day!

 Think of these cookies as like an everyday drink that has been spiked with your favorite alcohol.
 (I always go back to alcohol, omg what is that).